cyclr/docs/pages/v2/05-application-connectors/information/salesforce-information.md

 }
 ```
-###  Add Service Domain
+###  Add service domain

-* Go to your Cyclr console, click **Setings** and **General Settings**
+To add a service domain, go to your Cyclr console:

-* Copy your **Service Domain**
+1. Go to **Settings** > **General Settings**
-* Login into your Salesforce Account, navigate to the top right corner and click the **Clog** icon, then click **Setup**.
+2. Copy your **Service Domain**.
-* Navigate to the left panel, scroll down and click **Security**, then click **Remote Site Settings**
+3. Login into your Salesforce Account, navigate to the top right corner and click the **Clog** icon, then click **Setup**.
-* Click **New Remote Site** and give it a name and add your **Service Domain** from the second step.
+4. Navigate to the left panel, scroll down and click **Security**, then click **Remote Site Settings**

-Now your account is set and ready to use webhooks in your account.
+5. Select **New Remote Site**, enter a name and add your **Service Domain** from step 2.

 </section>
 <section class="card">

-## Enduser Salesforce Account Setup
+## End user Salesforce Account Setup

-For the best experience when using the Salesforce Connector, and to reduce the frequency at which Cyclr must obtain a new Access Token and avoid some connection issues, ensure the following Session Settings have been set:
+For the best experience when using the Salesforce Connector, and to reduce the frequency at which Cyclr must obtain a new Access Token and avoid some connection issues, you need to set specific session settings.

-Log in to the Salesforce organization, go to Setup, then use the Search to find "Session Settings".
+Log in to the Salesforce organization, go to **Setup**, then use the Search to find **Session Settings**.

 Under **Session Timeout**
-*  Timeout Value: set this for as long as possible, e.g. 24 hours.
+*  **Timeout Value**: Set this for as long as possible, for example, 24 hours.
-*  Force logout on session timeout: disable this.
+*  **Force logout on session timeout**: Disable this setting.

 Under **Session Settings**
-*  Lock sessions to the IP address from which they originated: disable this.
+*  **Lock sessions to the IP address from which they originated**: Disable this setting.

 </section>
 <section class="card">

-## Disabling Assignment Rules
+## Disable assignment rules

-When creating Accounts, Cases, or Leads in Salesforce, it may be desirable to prevent Salesforce's "active assignment rules" from being applied.
-This very much depends on what assignment rules have been setup within Salesforce so will depend on the enduser's requirements.
+When you create **Accounts**, **Cases**, or **Leads** in Salesforce, you can prevent the application of Salesforce's **active assignment** rules.
+This depends on what assignment rules are setup within Salesforce and the enduser's requirements.

-To prevent assignment rules from being applied, add this Script to a Salesforce step in the Cycle Builder:
+To prevent the application of assignment rules, add this Script to a Salesforce step in the Cycle Builder:

 ```javascript
 function before_action() {